Eastern Libyan force says it intercepted Turkish ship

 A panel of U.N. experts has cited the foreign supporters of both sides as breaching an arms embargo on Libya.

-Reporting by Ayman al-Warfali in Benghazi, additional reporting by Tuvan Gumrukcu in Ankara, writing by Angus McDowall in Tunis; Editing by Chris Reese and Nick Macfie
+Reporting by Ayman al-Warfali in Benghazi; additional reporting by Orhan Coskun and Tuvan Gumrukcu in Ankara, writing by Angus McDowall in Tunis; Editing by Chris Reese, Nick Macfie and Jonathan Spicer

 Our Standards: The Thomson Reuters Trust Principles.